bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 {{< exopen "If your git config file did not have an upstream repo click here to see instructions to configure it" >}}

+- **Action:**
   - In a web browser navigate to the github webpage for the upstream repository [https://github.com/ModernAppsNinja/docs_pd6204](https://github.com/ModernAppsNinja/docs_pd6204)
   - Click the `Clone` button, select the `HTTPS` option and copy the URL for the repository

 ![](/docs_pd6204/docs/localdevelopment/2021-05-18-02-22-42.png)

-- From your shell command prompt, ensure your prompt is set to the directory for your forked repository and enter the following command to update your git config with the address of the upstream repository:
+- **Action:** From your shell command prompt, ensure your prompt is set to the directory for your forked repository and enter the following command to update your git config with the address of the upstream repository:

 ```bash
 git remote add upstream https://github.com/ModernAppsNinja/docs_pd6204.git